akashrajk54/DroneFlightPlanner/README.md

        Note: Please Update DEFAULT_THROTTLE_RATES into the settings currently set to 100/Hours

+   7. Create a folder with name "logs" inside DroneFlightPlanner/

-   7. Run migrations to create the database schema: python manage.py makemigrations python manage.py makemigrations accounts_engine python manage.py makemigrations waypoint_generator
+   8. Run migrations to create the database schema: python manage.py makemigrations python manage.py makemigrations accounts_engine python manage.py makemigrations waypoint_generator
       python manage.py migrate

-   8. Create a superuser (admin) account: python manage.py createsuperuser  # Put a phone number with country code like +91 for IN.
+   9. Create a superuser (admin) account: python manage.py createsuperuser  # Put a phone number with country code like +91 for IN.

-   9. Run the development server: python manage.py runserver
+   10. Run the development server: python manage.py runserver
       (by default it will use 8000 port)